Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/renderers.md

 optimized.
 Use Mobile or
 Compatibility instead.
 XR | ✔️ Yes.
 Recommended for
 standalone headsets. | ✔️ Yes.
-Recommended fordesktop headsets. | ⚠️ Supported, but poorly
+Recommended for desktop headsets. | ⚠️ Supported, but poorly optimized.
-optimized.
 Use Mobile or
 Compatibility instead.
 Web | ✔️ Yes. | ❌ No. | ❌ No.